Case Study 5: Restaurant Customer Seating Optimization

-Your students will likely need help in setting up SimRunner.
 Use the following setup details:

 1. SimRunner uses the simulation data file created when a simulation is started.
 Therefore, before starting SimRunner you must start your simulation.
 It can either be a normal run or you may run scenarios.
 It isn’t necessary to complete a simulation however.
 Just start the simulation , then end it immediately.
 Click Tools / SimRunner.
 The simulation data file will be loaded automatically.

 2. An optimization project file called Case Study 5 – Restaurant.opt is included (click here to download) with the model package.
 It contains all the parameters needed to run an optimization.
 To load the project file, click File / Open Project and browse to the folder where the model package was installed and select the project file.
-Some explanation will be needed to help the students understand how it all works.

 3. The Setup Project button at the top left of the window allows you to create the objective of running the optimization and define the inputs you’d like the system to change in order to meet that objective.